JohnsonTsing/SpanPSP/index.md

 # Subjective Evaluation

 We further conduct an AB preference test on the naturalness of the synthesized speech.
 We compare our proposed model Transformer-Tree with the baseline Transformer-CRF (the previous state-of-the-art model).
 A set of 20 sentences are randomly selected from the test set with different prosodic structure prediction results and corresponding speeches are generated through a Tacotron 2 TTS model.
 A group of 20 subjects are asked to give their preference in terms of the naturalness for each speech.
-The percentage preference is shown in shown in the following figure.
+The percentage preference is shown in the following figure.
 We can clearly see that the proposed model Transformer-Tree is significantly better than the baseline model Transformer-CRF in terms of the naturalness of synthesized speech.

 <img src="./wavs/ABX.png" width="60%">